By Ashok Prasad, Founder, Niyyam

 - Time

-If you stay invested, avoid emotional decisions, and follow a structured plan:
+If you stay invested, avoid emotional decisions, and follow a structured approach:

-Doubling your money becomes a natural outcome of compounding—not a risky gamble.
+Doubling your money becomes a natural outcome of compounding.

 Disclaimer